c6z3h/demo-rebase-vs-merge/README.md

 ### Scenario 2: Add to source, add to target
 For these scenarios, it is quite clear cut, and diffs are shown explicitly.

+### Scenario 3: Add to source, unchanged target
+Makes sense the additions were for some purpose.